 He worked for a great company formally known as AGB and was fortunate enough to be able to set up work and home in Carrick on Shannon in 2001.
-In 2007, he decided to set up his own business, Apex Scientific and although the recession was looming, Eamonn pushed ahead and came out the other side with the help of some great colleagues.
+In 2007, he decided to set up his own business, Element and although the recession was looming, Eamonn pushed ahead and came out the other side with the help of some great colleagues.
 He was honoured to be asked to become Captain of the Carrick on Shannon Golf Club in 2015.
 He was already very involved with the Club and commitment certainly wasn’t restricted to his captaincy alone.
 The Club was something he was very passionate about and he took great pride in it.
 Here he met some amazing people who he regarded as true friends.
 This is one of the reasons we are here today.

 Despite travelling to many exotic parts of the world, Eamonn loved returning home to Carrick on Shannon.
 He was immensely proud of this little town and enjoyed getting out there and involved with the community.
 Carrick Carnival brought him the utmost satisfaction, getting together with likeminded people and organising a festival for the greater good of the community.